CBrezzy46/WHSTechNotes/README.md

   # January 8, 2026
   During winter break, I used technology a lot to stay busy and have fun.
 I spent time video chatting with friends and family since it was too cold to go out much.
 I watched a bunch of movies and shows online and played games when I got bored.
 I also scrolled through social media to see what everyone else was up to during the holidays.
 Sometimes I even looked up new things to learn or tried out random tutorials.
 Using technology made the break more fun and helped me stay connected even while staying inside.

+  # January 12, 2026
+  Safe spaces are important on the internet, especially in online games and social platforms, because they help protect people from bullying, hate, and harassment.
+These spaces let everyone feel comfortable sharing ideas and having fun without fear of being judged or attacked.

+Developers have a big role in keeping these spaces safe.
+They create the rules and tools that shape how people interact online.
+It’s not fair to expect users to handle safety on their own.
+Developers should build systems that stop harmful behavior and make sure everyone can enjoy the internet in a respectful and positive way.